 Holiday craft stick ornaments are fun and easy to make.
 Here are some things we learned when doing this Christmas craft with kids and might do differently next time:

 1. Make sure you give each coat of paint on your craft stick ornaments enough time to dry.

 When we make them in my house, I usually have my kids help paint the main color onto the craft sticks a day in advance.
-This gives plenty of time for a second coat later on that evening, if it’s needed.
-Once the craft stick dries, it’s time for the fun part!
+This gives plenty of time for a second coat later on that evening if it’s needed.
+Once the craft stick dries, it’s easy peasy from there!

 2. Stock up on everything you need before you get started.

 I can’t tell you how many times I’ve started a craft, and then realized I was missing a key crafting supply!
-Include your kids in the planning, and make a list of all of the items you might need: paint, markers, googly eyes, or sequins, etc. Go on a scavenger hunt through your house to locate everything you need.
+Include your kids in the planning, and make a list of all of the items you might need: paint, markers, googly eyes, sequins, etc. Go on a scavenger hunt through your house to locate everything you need.

 3. Plan your crafting time thoughtfully.

 Kids naturally love giving.
 It’s one of the most beautiful things about their little souls.
 Her absolute favorite is making DIY Christmas ornaments for the people she loves!
-She carefully selects her ideas so that they fit the gift receiver, and it warms my heart to watch.
+She carefully selects her craft project ideas so that they fit the gift receiver, and it warms my heart to watch.

 5. Take your time, and take pictures of your artist with their craft stick ornaments!

 These special moments go too quickly.
 Your crafting buddy won’t be little forever.
 Pictures and videos will last a lifetime, along with your sweet memories!